ertanAlabay/Spring-React-Project/README.md

 ## Also, project includes these technologies

-For frontend - React
+* For frontend - React \n
-For backend - Spring Boot with lombok, JPA, Web used.
+* For backend - Spring Boot with lombok, JPA, Web used. \n
-For database - PostgreSQL
+* For database - PostgreSQL \n